 -

-Navigate to localhost:8900.
-You should see a login page similar to the following:
+localhost:8900.
+You see a login page similar to the following:

 -

-The admin password is required to log in to Grafana for the first time.
+Obtain the admin password, which is required to log in to Grafana for the first time.
 This password is stored as a Kubernetes Secret.
-To obtain the Secret value, run the following command, replacing
+Retrieve the Secret value, replacing

-Note: If using a Mac, you might need to remove the trailing %.
+Note: If you use a Mac, you might need to remove the trailing %.

 -

-Use the returned value as your password when logging in to Grafana.
-Now you can log in to Grafana with the following credentials:
+Use the returned value as your password when you log in to Grafana with the following credentials:

 | Field | Value |